Thyme Essential Oil

 Thyme essential oil in aromatherapy

-White thyme essential oil is especially valuable during winter because it is a powerful and wide-ranging antimicrobial and anti-infectious oil that can be used to help prevent the spread of disease such as bronchitis and influenza.
+White thyme essential oil is especially valuable during winter.
 When vaporized, the expectorant properties of thyme essential oil stimulates the expulsion of catarrh and its antispasmodic action calms uncontrollable coughing.
 Thyme oil’s powerful bactericidal action effectively kills infection just as Culpeper recorded.
 Regular use of thyme oil also increases the production of white blood cells in the body, helping to build resistance to disease.

 During the First World War, thyme essential oil was used in hospitals to sanitize the wards and operating theatres, and it is still used in the pharmaceutical industry for the manufacture of cough medicines, mouthwashes and toothpaste.
 Clinical trials have shown that thyme oil is highly effective against MRSA (Methicillin-resistant Staphylococcus aureus).

-Thyme essential oil is also helpful in massage for relieving the symptoms of arthritis, gout, rheumatism, poor circulation, and muscular aches and pains.
+Thyme essential oil is also helpful in massage for relieving muscular aches and pains.
 Research has recently revealed that the oil is also an effective antioxidant and safer than benzoyl peroxide when used in acne treatment blends.

 Thyme is an extremely valuable essential oil in aromatherapy, but never exceed a concentration of 2% and avoid mucous membranes or damaged skin since its powerful action may cause skin irritation if used carelessly.
 This is why white thyme essential oil is normally used in aromatherapy, since it is less irritant than red thyme.
 However, used correctly and in moderation it is perfectly safe.
 It blends well with bergamot, grapefruit, lemon, lavender, orange, marjoram sweet, melissa, pine, rosemary, sage and tea tree.